“Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit.”

 – E.E.
 Cummings

-It is very important for you, as a parent, to train your child to be confident.
+It is very important for you, as a mum, to empower your child to be confident.
 Confidence is the path to success — when your child believes in himself or herself, he or she will take more risks in life, accomplish goals and achieve great things.

-Decades of studies, many of them by Diana Baumrind, who was a clinical and developmental psychologist at the University of California, Berkeley, have found that parents should be involved and responsive, one who sets high expectations but respects his or her child’s autonomy.
+Decades of studies, many of them by Diana Baumrind, who was a clinical and developmental psychologist at the University of California, Berkeley, have found that parents should be involved and responsive.
+Particularly, parents should set high expectations and respect their child’s autonomy.

-If you don’t know where to start, here are some effective ways to help your children become happy, self-assured and successful.
+If you're not sure where to start, here are some effective ways to help your children become happy, self-assured and successful.

 1. Teach Your Child The Value Of Resilience